Skip to content

 This guide will walk you through setting up an RPC node on a Linux or Mac computer.
-If you want to operate Berachain in a production environment, it will provide a guide to the layout and configuration of these services, that you can apply to your kubernetes- or systemd-based deployments.
+If you want to operate Berachain in a production environment, this guide will provide the layout and configuration of these services, which you can apply to your Kubernetes- or systemd-based deployments.

 This quickstart describes both mainnet and Bepolia deployments.
 There are certain scenarios, specifically experimenting with validator and beacon-chain technology, where you're better off with a local devnet from Beacon-Kit source.